JGodina/Hello-World/README.md

 # Hello-World
 Here's my first Hello world on GitHub.
 Hi guys,
-My name is Julia and I really like to make cool stuff on Illustrator !
+My name is Julia and I really like to make cool designs on Illustrator !
 This is just a commit message.